Study of the United States Institute for Student Leaders 2016 Program Pakistan

 The Public Affairs Section will contact the applicants selected for interviews based on the criteria above, as demonstrated in the application.
-Interviews will take place in early January 2014 at a location specified to the shortlisted candidates at a later date.
+Interviews will take place in late December 2014 at a location specified to the shortlisted candidates at a later date.
 Only shortlisted candidates will be contacted.

-The list of finalists and alternates will be announced by mid March 2014.
+The list of finalists and alternates will be announced by End February 2015.

 And after that…?